zerochaos/zerochaos.github.io/_pages/about.md

 permalink: /about/
 ---

 No buzzwords, no jargons, and no gimmicks.
-Technology discussed in simply English on [ZeroChaos](https://zerochaos.github.com).
+Plain simple technology writeups.

 Email: [zerochaoshq@gmail.com](mailto:zerochaoshq@gmail.com)